Superior-key597/Image-Recognition/README.md

 - You want to understand the mathematics behind deep learning
 - You need a lightweight MLP without heavy dependencies
 - You want to see how backpropagation and gradient descent work under the hood
-- You are building a portfolio to demonstrate core AI engineering skills